Are Believers Eternally Secure?

 What is Wrong with Religion (Organized Christianity)?

 In every church on every Sunday, the message has to do with how you can live a life pleasing to God.
-It is what the Apostle Paul warned about (Galatians 3:2-3).
+It is what the Apostle Paul warned about (Galatians 3:2,3).
 It is being saved by faith and then trying to live your life by your own human effort.
-The life of the believer is walking by faith, or walking in the Spirit; it is Jesus Christ, who lives in you, living out His righteous life in you and through you (Galatians 2:20).
+The life of the believer is walking by faith, also called walking in the Spirit; it is Jesus Christ, who lives in you, living out His righteous life through you (Galatians 2:20).

 Who are the True Believers?

 The Body of Christ is made up of those who trust Jesus Christ as their Savior, both inside and outside of organized Christianity.
-The Bible is clear that churches will always be a mix of believers and unbelievers, called the "wheat" and the "tares" (Matthew 13:24-25,26-27,28-30).
-Sadly, the true believers in churches are often poorly taught; there are many examples, one being that not many understand that they are righteous children of God, eternally secure in Him.
+The Bible is clear that churches will always have a mix of believers and unbelievers, called the "wheat" and the "tares" (Matthew 13:24,25,26,27,28,30).
+Sadly, the true believers in denominational churches are often poorly taught; there are many examples, one being that not many understand that they are righteous children of God, eternally secure in Him.
 They are usually taught that they are only "credited" or "imputed" with Christ's righteousness but remain sinners.
 (If you are a "sinner," you are not a Christian.)
 The reason for the confusion in this instance is not understanding the difference between your righteous, born again heart and your not-yet-redeemed outer mortal self.
 Your inner spirit (heart) lives on into eternity while your mortal body is temporary and will die one day.

 Is There Really an Unforgivable Sin?